-Introducing holidays to Messina
+Introducing Messina holidays 2020

 At the most north-eastern point of the Mediterranean island of Sicily sits the harbour town of Messina.
 With its captivating culture and rich history, Messina holidays offer the ideal getaway for those seeking more than a laid-back break.
 Known as the door to Sicily, Messina was regarded as little more than a trading city for many years.
 Nowadays, this coastal gem is ever-growing and ever-developing, attracting visitors with its vibrant festivals and historical celebrations as well as its spectacular surroundings.
 Mainland Italy can be viewed across the Strait of Messina beyond the port and is only a short ferry crossing away.
 Whether you’re looking to immerse yourself in its fascinating museums or spend your time sampling the delicious cuisine of Italy, you’re sure to find what you’re looking for on holidays to Messina.